AkashMaurya/onlinezoommeeting/README.md

 - **[QUICK_START.md](QUICK_START.md)** - 5-minute setup guide

 ## 🎯 Quick Feature Guide

+### Mute Indicators (NEW in v3.1)
+- Green microphone icon = unmuted
+- Red microphone-slash icon = muted
+- Appears on bottom-left of each video
+- Updates in real-time

+### Shareable Link (NEW in v3.1)
+1. Click "Share Link" button in top bar
+2. Link copied to clipboard
+3. Share with participants
+4. They click link and join directly

+### Theme Toggle (NEW in v3.1)
+1. Click moon/sun icon in top bar
+2. Switches between dark and light mode
+3. Preference saved automatically

 ### Screen Sharing
 1. Click "Share" button in control bar